MarceloHEcker/elixir-test/README.md

 <br>

 <p align="center" id="project">
-  Inamana this a app to manage products that are overset.
+  Inmana this a app to manage products that are overset.
 This api sended emails weekly advising which products are nearby to spoil.
 </p>

 <br>